Cologne, Germany Port Guide

 Getting Around

-Cruise passengers can easily walk from the cruise pier to the city center, which is just a short distance away.
-Taxis and local trams are also available for those who prefer a quicker option.
+Cruise passengers can easily reach the city center from the pier by walking, as it’s just a short distance away.
+Taxis and local trams are also readily available for those who prefer a quicker option.

 Top Things to Do

-- Explore the Old Town (Altstadt) with its picturesque streets
+- Stroll through the historic Old Town (Altstadt)

-- Discover the Museum Ludwig for modern art
+- Explore the Museum Ludwig for modern art

-- Sample Kölsch beer at a local brewery
+- Sample local Kölsch beer at a traditional brewery

-- Visit the Roman-Germanic Museum for historical insights
+- Discover the Roman-Germanic Museum for insights into Cologne's ancient history

 Typical Weather

-Cologne experiences a temperate climate, with mild winters and warm summers.
-The best time to visit is from late spring to early autumn (May to September), while winter can be chilly and damp, making it less appealing for outdoor activities.
+Cologne experiences a temperate maritime climate, with mild winters and warm summers.
+The best time to visit is from late spring to early autumn when the weather is pleasant, while winter can be chilly and damp, making it less ideal for sightseeing.

 What to Pack